BLOG

 Perhaps 25 – 30% of the money collected from customers is a better starting point.
 Set up a weekly automated transfer or, if you use Starling Bank, you can set up “savings spaces”.

-What happens next, pretty obviously, is that the second bank account gradually builds up a decent balance and each quarter when you come to pay VAT and nine months after your year-end when you have to pay Corporation Tax, there’s no panic, you know the money is there.
+Over time the second bank account gradually builds up a decent balance and each quarter when you come to pay VAT and nine months after your year-end when you have to pay Corporation Tax, there’s no panic, you know the money is there.

 Ideally there will still be money left over.